- Earwigs are common insects in the garden and occasionally in the home.

 - They are rarely a significant problem in home vegetable gardens.

-- Cover seedlings with floating row cover to protect them from earwigs.
+- Cover seedlings with row cover to protect them from earwigs.

 - Indoors they may be found in furniture cushions, linens, fabrics, or just scurrying around.

 - To minimize earwig problems indoors, keep areas close to the house clear of debris and hiding places.